Total time: 2 1/2 hours

 - I added the butter to the dough with the mixer running and let the mixer knead the dough until smooth and shiny again.

 - The dough was allowed to rise for an hour and a half until doubled in size.

 - The oven was heated to 350 degrees F

 - Once risen, the dough was mixed again to release the air and divided into the mini bunt cake molds.
 My mold holds 12 individual bunts.
 These are quite small.
 Each can hold about 3 Tablespoons of batter.
 A 3 Tbsp scoop is very useful here and dividing the dough with a scoop means the cakes are more even and have fewer seams where the dough meets.

 - Once doled out, the dough was allow to rise again until molds were filled nearly to the top.

 - They were bake for 20 minutes.

-- While the babas were baking, all of the ingredients were added to a small pot and brought to a rolling boil.
+- All of the ingredients were added to a small pot and brought to a rolling boil.

-- When everything is cooled and ready to be assembled, I aided the syrup penetration by pricking the bottoms of the cakes with a fork and then letting the cakes absorb half of the syrup before flipping and repeating.
-I let my cakes then strain on a cooling rack for an hour before packaging them away until ready to serve.
+- When everything is cooled and ready to be assembled, I aided the syrup saturation by pricking the bottoms of the cakes with a fork and then letting the cakes absorb half of the syrup before flipping and repeating.
+I let my cakes then strain on a cooling rack for an hour before packaging them away.

-- You can top these cakes as you please when serving.
+- You can top these cakes as you please.
 Options include whipped cream and fruit or just fruit compote.
-There are nearly endless possibilities here but I opted for simple whipped cream and some canned and fresh peaches with a sprig of mint.
+There are nearly endless possibilities here but I opted for simle whipped cream and some canned and fresh peaches with a sprig of mint.